The Carnivore Diet as an Elimination Diet

 The Carnivore Diet as an Elimination Diet: Conclusion

 That said, it can be a very useful tool for some people.
 As an elimination diet, it can help uncover the worst offenders.
-In this case, I’d recommend following the directions as laid out in Level 3 and adding foods back one at a time against a consistent “backdrop” of Level 3.

 For those that feel too restricted, instead of viewing the Carnivore Diet as a short term elimination diet, it may be more helpful to adopt a “flexible” approach.
 While this may lead to relapse for some people, for others it can provide the flexibility for long term success.
 Again, it’s essential to “know thyself” as Socrates would say.